Adventures & Tours

-One of the most popular waterfalls in southern Cebu, Aguinid Falls features five cascades of turquoise water, mixing beauty with adventure.
+One of the most popular waterfalls in southern Cebu, Aguinid Falls features eight cascades of turquoise water, mixing beauty with adventure.

 Slip-on your wet shoes and safety helmet, and follow your guide.
 You will wade through flowing water and climb a waterfall by rope.
 If the adventure becomes too hot there are caves to explore and refreshing pools for cooling-down.

 With a curtain of water cascading over rugged outcrops, it’s been said that Tumalog Falls was created for Instagram.